predictionguard/greek-room-api/README.md

 - Enhance the prompt to ensure the LLM understands how to call the tools effectively.
 - Use of structured outputs to ensure secure and predictable LLM responses.

+## Current Deployment on GCP Cloud Run
+- MCP Server with Authentication: <to be filled in>
+- Whatsapp Bot Webhook: <to be filled in>
 ## License

 MIT License